 Health Threats from Volcanic Eruptions

 Thousands of people in recent history have died from volcanic blasts.
 The most common cause of death from a volcano is suffocation.
-Volcanic eruptions can result in additional threats to health, including floods, mudslides, drinking water contamination and wildfires.
+Volcanic eruptions can result in additional threats to health, including floods, mudslides, drinking water contamination, and wildfires.

 Protecting your health and your family's health should be the most important aspect of a volcanic eruption as you can be exposed to infectious diseases, respiratory issues, burns or injuries caused by falls.
-Car accidents which are related to the natural conditions caused by volcanic eruptions are also very common.
+Car accidents that are related to the natural conditions caused by volcanic eruptions are also very common.

 Exposure to volcanic ash can be harmful.
 Small children, the elderly and anyone who has a respiratory condition might have problems as the ash particles might contain crystalline silica, a material that causes a respiratory disease called silicosis.
 Small, abrasive ash particles can scratch the cornea or front of the eye.

 Normally, the gases are usually blown away quickly; however, for the people living close to the volcano in the lower areas may be exposed to levels which can affect their health.